simple-login/app/README.md

 ```

 Create the `/etc/postfix/pgsql-relay-domains.cf` file with the following content.
-Make sure that the database config is correctly set and replace `mydomain.com` with your domain.
+Make sure that the database config is correctly set, replace `mydomain.com` with your domain, update 'myuser' and 'mypassword' with your postgress credentials.

 ```
 # postgres config